Game-Guard/Documentation-V2/docs/getting-started/your-first-game.md

 ## Step 1: Installation
 The first step to using Game Guard in your game is to install it.
 You can find the installation instructions [here](installation.md).

-## Step 2: Initialzing Game Guard in a script
+## Step 2: Initializing Game Guard in a script
 The next step is to initialize Game Guard on the server, in order to do so, create a new server script in server script service and paste the following code into it:
 ```lua linenums="1"
 local gameGuard = require(game:GetService("ReplicatedStorage").GameGuard)